-The GluA1fl floxed exon 11 allele allows deletion of the sequences encoding the glutamate receptor transmembrane domain ion channel pore in cells/tissues expressing Cre-recombinase.
-These mice are useful in applications related to the study of behavioral, social and cognitive abnormalities, hippocampal synaptic transmission/plasticity, nociception, as well as neuropsychiatric disorders such as schizophrenia and depression/mania.
+The GluA1fl floxed exon 11 allele allows deletion of the sequences encoding the glutamate receptor transmembrane domain ion channel pore in cells/tissues expressing Cre recombinase.
+These mice are useful in applications related to the study of behavioral, social and cognitive abnormalities, hippocampal synaptic transmission/plasticity, nociception and short and long term memory, as well as neuropsychiatric disorders such as schizophrenia and depression/mania.

 Rolf Sprengel, Max Planck Institute for Medical Res